 Work the combinations:

 Set up the drill ABCD.
-Then, from the same starting point, whatever that is in your system, the Attacker varies his attack; actions F, J, N, and so on.
+Then, from the same starting point, whatever that is in your system, the Attacker varies their attack; actions F, J, N, and so on.
 Be that “thrust from the left”, “beat attack and lunge in quarte”, “go for the hip throw”, or whatever.
 In each case, the Defender should make the proper defence.

 Then of course, the Attacker does A-C so the Defender can practice D.